MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C++/README.md

 # Tutroials points for c++
-this  is very helpfull and intersted tutorial on c++ it is basic language of program you can also used in electronic projects
+C++ is a general-purpose programming language created by Danish computer scientist Bjarne Stroustrup as an extension of the C programming language, or "C with Classes". this  is very helpfull and intersted tutorial on c++ it is basic language of program you can also used in electronic projects